What is the TOMODACHI Initiative?

 Haruna-Shiraiwa-web

-Minori Endo lives in Ishinomaki City in Miyagi Prefecture and is a first-year student at Ishinomaki Senshu University.
-She participated in the TOMODACHI Summer 2012 BEYOND Tomorrow U.S. Program.
+Yuuri Tabata lived in Minamisanriku in Miyagi Prefecture and was a senior in high school when she participated in the TOMODACHI Summer 2013 Coca-Cola Educational Homestay Program.
 Read her story »

 Keita Abe